-The Group's financial assets at fair value through profit or loss and investment properties are classified under Level 1 and Level 2, respectively.
+The Group's financial assets at fair value through profit or loss and available-for-sale financial assets are classified under Level 1 category.
+Investment properties are classified under Level 2 category.

-23.11 Impairment of non-financial assets
+25.11 Impairment of non-financial assets

-Assets that have an indefinite useful life - for example, land - are not subject to amortization and are tested annually for impairment.
+Assets that have an indefinite useful life are not subject to amortization and are tested annually for impairment.
 Assets that have definite useful life are subject to amortization and are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.
 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash-generating units).
 Non-financial assets other than goodwill for which an impairment loss has been recognized are reviewed for possible reversal of the impairment at each reporting date.
 An allowance is set-up for any substantial and presumably permanent decline in value of investments.

-23.12 Accounts payable and other liabilities
+25.12 Accounts payable and other current liabilities

-Accounts payable and other liabilities are obligations to pay for goods or services that have been acquired in the ordinary course of business from suppliers.
-Accounts payable and other liabilities are classified as current liabilities if payment is due within one year or less.
-If not, they are presented as non-current liabilities.
+Accounts payable and other current liabilities are obligations to pay for goods or services that have been acquired in the ordinary course of business from suppliers.
+Accounts payable and other current liabilities are classified as current liabilities if payment is due within one year or less (or in the normal operating cycle of the business, if longer).
+If not, these are presented as non-current liabilities.

-Accounts payable and other liabilities are measured at the original invoice amount (as the effect of discounting is immaterial).
+Accounts payable and other current liabilities are measured at the original invoice amount as the effect of discounting is immaterial.

-Relevant accounting policies for classification, recognition, measurement and derecognition of accounts payable and other liabilities and other financial liabilities are presented in Note 23.5.
+Relevant accounting policies for classification, recognition, measurement and derecognition of accounts payable and other current liabilities and financial liabilities at amortized cost are presented in Note 25.5.

-23.13 Borrowings and borrowing costs
+25.13 Borrowings and borrowing costs

 Borrowings are recognized initially at fair value, net of transaction costs incurred.
-Borrowings are subsequently carried at amortized cost; any difference between the proceeds (net of transaction costs) and the redemption value is recognized in profit or loss over the period of the borrowings using the effective interest method.
+Borrowings are subsequently carried at amortized cost; any difference between the proceeds net of transaction costs and the redemption value is recognized in profit or loss over the period of the borrowings using the effective interest method.